"In nature, children find their strength." - Dr. Maria Montessori

 Across Primary and Elementary programs, Gladwyne Montessori students have been studying plants in their Botany lessons, which is one of the largest curriculum areas within the Montessori Life Sciences.
 Our Lower Elementary students are so excited to be examining all the different parts of plants in the outdoors using real samples while Primary students have been preparing seedlings for transfer to our greenhouse, where they will tend to their growth through the end of the school year.

 While structuring lessons around nature is a large piece of incorporating outdoor learning into our classrooms, Montessori methodology also emphasizes the importance of unstructured time in nature, just like in our classroom environments, where the skills of observations and experimentation with building and playing allow for experiential learning in action.
 Many of our classes take daily walks along our new nature trail, investigating the school grounds for new plants and formations.

 We are so inspired by our students’ enthusiasm for nature!
 I am eager to share what will come to fruition next.

-Gwen Shangle, Director of Montessori
+Gwen Shangle, Assistant Head of School

 - outdoor learning